kushalpagolu/hashnode/ckmac7bmx09t6hws12wh11xx4.md

 ```
 var numbersToFilter: [Int] = []
 numbersToFilter.append(contentsOf: 1...100)

-// has first 100 whole numbers in the array
+// has first 100 natural numbers in the array

 let oddSquareNumbers = numbersToFilter.filter {
         $0 % 2 == 1 //select all the odd numbers
     }.map {